Investing for climate

 Tackling climate change is one of the priorities of our century.

-The COP21 in Paris outlined the need for the active involvement of the private sector, and the financial industry in particular, to limit the increase of the global temperature and accelerate the transition towards a more sustainable economic model.
-In 2018, the Intergovernmental Panel on Climate Change (IPCC) also highlighted the need to limit the increase in the temperature to 1.5°C compared to pre-industrial era, in order to avoid catastrophic consequences on the environment and humanity.
+The COP26 in Glasgow outlined more than ever the central role of the private sector, and the financial industry in particular, to limit the climate change and accelerate the transition towards a low-carbon economy.
+To keep the global warming within the limit of 1.5°C compared to pre-industrial era is key in order to avoid catastrophic consequences on the environment and humanity, as demonstrated by the scientific evidence presented in the Intergovernmental Panel on Climate Change (IPCC) reports.

 For an investor of our size, the best way for us to embrace this challenge is to decarbonize our investment portfolio in line with the suggestions of the scientific community.
 In answer to this call to action, in 2018 we developed and presented to the market a new Group climate strategy, which set 3 key commitments for our Group investments: a coal exclusion policy, a target of 4,5 bln new Green & Sustainable investments by 2021 and an engagement approach consistent with the Just Transition model.